Chart Color Schemes

 The labour market strength in Brinsmead positions it well ahead of most Australian regions

-However, agriculture, forestry & fishing is under-represented with only 1.2% of Brinsmead's workforce compared to Rest of Qld's 4.5%.
-The area appears to offer limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, the labour force decreased by 1.7%, with a corresponding 2.4% decline in employment, leading to an unemployment rate increase of 0.7 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%.
-As of 25-Nov-25, Queensland's employment contracted by 0.01%, with a state unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate an expected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Brinsmead's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+However, agriculture, forestry & fishing is under-represented, with only 1.2% of Brinsmead's workforce compared to Rest of Qld's 4.5%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+During the year to September 2025, Brinsmead's labour force decreased by 1.7%, alongside a 2.4% employment decline, causing unemployment to rise by 0.7 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%.
+National employment forecasts from Jobs and Skills Australia, May-25, suggest that Brinsmead's employment should increase by 6.8% over five years and 14.1% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment